 Dr. Wigger has authored several articles and books.
-His most recent book is Original Knowing: How Religion, Science, and the Human Mind Point to the Irreducible Depth of Life (Cascade, 2012).
+His most recent publication is a picture book for children, Thank You, God (Eerdmans, 2014), preceded by Original Knowing: How Religion, Science, and the Human Mind Point to the Irreducible Depth of Life (Cascade, 2012).
 He has also written a book of table, devotional and bedtime prayers, rooted in the Psalms, called Together We Pray: A Prayer Book for Families (Chalice, 2005); a book for parents called The Power of God at Home: Nurturing Our Children in Love and Grace (Jossey-Bass, 2003); and a book based on his doctoral research in epistemology, The Texture of Mystery: An Interdisciplinary Inquiry into Perception and Learning (Bucknell University Press, 1998).
-In 2009, he began conducting research in children's cognitive development as part of Oxford University's Cognition, Religion, and Theology project, and he is now continuing the work cross-culturally by interviewing children in other countries.
+In 2009, he began conducting research in children's cognitive development as part of Oxford University's Cognition, Religion, and Theology project, and has since interviewed over 500 children in five countries about invisible friends, deities, ancestors, angels, and more.

-Scott C. Williamson Robert H. Walkup Professor of Theological Ethics teaching as an adjunct professor at Quinnipiac College, he gratefully accepted the call to the Louisville Seminary faculty in 1997.
+Scott C. Williamson Robert H. Walkup Professor of Theological Ethics